simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 ### Creating our Extension

-Most of the core extensions work in quite a similar, straightforward way: They don't add parsers or renderers, they just listen for the `DocumentParsedEvent` and traverse the already created data structure to add a few things.
+Most of the core extensions work in a understandable way: They don't add parsers or renderers, they just change the already created data structure to add a few things.

-The [External Links Extension](https://commonmark.thephpleague.com/1.3/extensions/external-links/) adds things like `target="_blank"` for example.

-I ran into a problem with this approach since I wanted my lazy image extension to not only add things like an `loading="lazy"` attribute, something that hopefully will be sufficient [in the future](https://web.dev/native-lazy-loading/).
-For now, I also wanted to support [various lazy loading libraries](https://www.cssscript.com/top-10-lazy-loading-javascript-libraries/).
+Since I wanted my lazy image extension to not only add things like an `loading="lazy"` attribute but also wanted to support [various lazy loading libraries](https://www.cssscript.com/top-10-lazy-loading-javascript-libraries/) I had to find another solution though.

-Sadly, the really important work like checking for secure URLs does not happen in the image parser, it's done in the renderer.
+The really important work for images does not happen in the image parser, it's done in the renderer.
 I had no access or possibility to remove the `src` attribute, something vital for most lazy loading libraries.

-I found out it is possible though to copy the content of the `League\CommonMark\Inline\Renderer\ImageRenderer`, adding my own functionality and adding this new renderer with a higher priority
+In a naive approach found out it is possible to copy the original render, adding my own functionality and making the core use it instead of the original:

 ```php
 //...